mozilla/gecko-dev/xpcom/docs/stringguide.rst

 Searching strings - looking for substrings, characters, etc.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``nsReadableUtils.h`` header provides helper methods for searching in runnables.
+The ``nsReadableUtils.h`` header provides helper methods for searching in
+readables.

 .. code-block:: cpp